DAIOS-AI/mindscript/README.md

 ## Description

-MindScript is a programming language that gives both formal and informal computation first-class status, seamlessly integrating them.
-This approach allows developers to tailor the precision level of their coding based on the clarity about the solution.
+MindScript is a programming language that seamlessly integrates both formal and informal computation.

 MindScript lets programmers code directly when the method for accomplishing a task is clear.
 Conversely, when they know what they want but not how to achieve it, developers can simply describe their intent.
-For example, initially, one might outline the steps of a program, allowing MindScript simulate a preliminary, though possibly imperfect, implementation.
-As solutions become clearer, this can later be refined with precise code.
-Additionally, for certain functions, such as analyzing the sentiment of a sentence, there might not exist a concrete implementation at all.
-The syntax is designed to make such specifications straightforward, providing simple yet powerful tools to express such concepts.
+Indeed, for certain functions, such as analyzing the sentiment of a sentence, there might not exist a concrete implementation at all.
+The syntax is designed to make such specifications straightforward.

 A distinctive feature of MindScript is its dual support for both formal and informal types.
-While formal types set hard constraints that can be algorithmically verified, informal types offer flexible inductive constraints, similar to how our observations guide our own thought processes.
+The formal types are as in other programming languages, which allow expressing hard constraints.
+The informal types (unique to MindScript) on the other hand offer flexible inductive constraints, similar to how our observations guide our own thought processes.

-In practice, formal computation within MindScript is realized through a Turing-complete language (&lambda;), ensuring rigorous programmability.
-Meanwhile, informal computations are handled by an oracle, realized through a language model (&Psi;) which interprets and processes less structured inputs.
+In practice, formal computation within MindScript is realized through a Turing-complete language (&lambda;), while informal computations are handled by an oracle, realized through a language model (&Psi;) which interprets and processes less structured inputs.
-This dual approach allows MindScript to blend precision and flexibility.

 **Features:**